 Try writing down what is on your mind.
-Be objective about it and notice when you are adding moral or value judgements.
-For example, the phrase ‘I currently have feelings of discomfort in my body right now’ is a factual phrase.
-Saying ‘I feel horrible right now’ is placing a judgement on those feelings that you have.
+Be objective about it and notice when you are adding moral or value judgments.
+For example, the phrase ‘I currently have feelings of discomfort in my body right now is a factual phrase.
+Saying ‘I feel horrible right now’ is placing a judgment on those feelings that you have.

 Concentrate on Yourself

 Every relationship comes with bundles of compromises that need to be made in order to keep the peace; so before your breakup, there must have been activities and sides to yourself that you couldn’t really explore.

 Play more games, go be active; explore all those sides to yourself that she never used to like.
 You now have the freedom to be whoever you want to be, to do whatever you want to do; take excitement in that.

 This is also a good time to find out what it was about the relationship that made you feel good.
 Did she give you encouragement where you failed to do it for yourself?
 Well now is the time to find out how you can do it without her help.

 Be nice to yourself, stay healthy and active, work out and give yourself a bit of a makeover if need be.
 Take this time to figure out who you are when you’re not shackled to someone else and work on your confidence.

 Remember, you were awesome before she came along, and you still are.

 Reconnect with Friends and Family

 Relationships often come at the cost of quality time with friends and family, the best of which will always be there to support you through difficult times.